Maths

 Our Mathematics curriculum is designed to:

-• Ensure pupils gain a secure conceptual understanding of mathematical concepts through our Mastery approach to teaching and learning which incorporates the 5 Big Ideas: Representation and Structure, Mathematical Thinking, Variation, Fluency and Coherence.
+- Ensure pupils gain a secure conceptual understanding of mathematical concepts through our Mastery approach to teaching and learning which incorporates the 5 Big Ideas: Representation and Structure, Mathematical Thinking, Variation, Fluency and Coherence.

-• Provide opportunities for children to reason mathematically: developing a systematic approach, identifying patterns and connections, making generalisations and developing their ability to devise coherent, concise justifications which provide evidence and accurate use of mathematical language.
+- Provide opportunities for children to reason mathematically: developing a systematic approach, identifying patterns and connections, making generalisations and developing their ability to devise coherent, concise justifications which provide evidence and accurate use of mathematical language.

-• Develop children’s resilience and perseverance when problem-solving by giving them regular opportunities to solve a variety mathematical problems; encourage children to bridge back and activate their prior learning including their knowledge of self, task and strategy so that they can draw upon previous experiences of solving problems; carefully plan opportunities for talk in pairs, as a group or as a class so that strategies can be developed and shared; scaffold problems by breaking them down into a series of manageable steps and provide instances which allow pupils to apply their knowledge of mathematical concepts to other contexts, including to other aspects of Mathematics and other curriculum areas.
+- Develop children’s resilience and perseverance when problem-solving by giving them regular opportunities to solve a variety mathematical problems; encourage children to bridge back and activate their prior learning including their knowledge of self, task and strategy so that they can draw upon previous experiences of solving problems; carefully plan opportunities for talk in pairs, as a group or as a class so that strategies can be developed and shared; scaffold problems by breaking them down into a series of manageable steps and provide instances which allow pupils to apply their knowledge of mathematical concepts to other contexts, including to other aspects of Mathematics and other curriculum areas.

-• Ensure all pupils, regardless of age and stage, have regular access to concrete manipulatives such as Numicon, Base Ten, Multilink, bead strings, place value counters and tens frames to expose mathematical structure.
+- Ensure all pupils, regardless of age and stage, have regular access to concrete manipulatives such as Numicon, Base Ten, Multilink, bead strings, place value counters and tens frames to expose mathematical structure.
 We aim to develop a secure conceptual understanding through concrete apparatus before moving onto the use of pictorial representations such as part-whole models, number lines, place value charts, bar models and arrays.
 Once children have developed a solid understanding of a concept, we finally move onto the abstract form of a calculation or problem.

-• Ensure teaching is based on guidance produced by the Education Endowment Foundation (EEF) and staff regularly receive Continuous Profession Development (CPD) so that their knowledge of mathematical pedagogy is constantly developing and improving.
+- Ensure teaching is based on guidance produced by the Education Endowment Foundation (EEF) and staff regularly engage in Continuous Profession Development (CPD) so that their knowledge of mathematical pedagogy is constantly developing and improving.
 Staff use National Centre for Excellence in the Teaching of Mathematics (NCETM) Professional Development materials to support their pedagogical understanding of mathematical concepts and there is ongoing dialogue between all staff, the Mathematics Subject Leader, Director of Maths and Cheshire and Wirral Maths Hub so that support and advice can be given.

-• Ensure children are motivated to learn Mathematics by: self-regulation strategies being modelled and used in lessons; use of scaffolding and smaller numbers to develop confidence before more difficult questions domains are used; positive attitudes to Mathematics are verbalised and displayed around school; staff and parents are involved in showing children the everyday uses of Mathematics in our lives and visitors are invited into school to talk about how Mathematics is a fundamental skill required in their careers and adult lives.
+- Ensure children are motivated to learn Mathematics by: self-regulation strategies being modelled and used in lessons; use of scaffolding and smaller numbers to develop confidence before more difficult questions domains are used; positive attitudes to Mathematics are verbalised and displayed around school; staff and parents are involved in showing children the everyday uses of Mathematics in our lives and visitors are invited into school to talk about how Mathematics is a fundamental skill required in their careers and adult lives.
 World Maths Days are celebrated in October and March each year so that children can enjoy the real life uses of Mathematics and their engagement in the subject can be fostered further.

 EYFS